-29206.
-Introduction to Medical Physics.
-PO: Two years of college physics.
+29326.
+Introduction to Medical Physics and Medical Imaging. (=MEPH 29326) PQ: PHYS 23500.
 This course does not meet concentration requirements.
-This course covers basic radiation physics, including interactions with matter, dosimetry, and radiobiology.
-Topics in medical imaging include X-ray imaging with both analog screen/film and digital recording acquisition systems, and radionuclide imaging.
-Coverage of advanced technologies that provide three-dimensional images include X-ray computed tomography (CT), single photon emission computed tomography (SPECT), positron emission tomography (PET), and magnetic resonance imaging (MRI).
-M. Giger, T. Pan, R. Hamilton.
-Autumn.
+This course covers the interaction of radiation with matter and the exploitation of such interactions for medical imaging and cancer treatment.
+Topics in medical imaging will include X-ray imaging and radionuclide imaging, as well as advanced technologies that provide three-dimensional images, including X-ray computed tomography (CT), single photon emission computed tomography (SPECT), positron emission tomography (PET), magnetic resonance imaging (MRI), and ultrasonic imaging.
+Treatment planning and delivery of radiation therapy for cancer will also be studied.
+P. La Riviere, M. Giger, C. Pelizzari.
+Spring.